cunicu/cunicu/docs/usage/md/wice_monitor.md

 ### Options inherited from parent commands

 ```
+  -C, --color string       Enable colorization of output (one of: auto, always, never) (default "auto")
   -l, --log-file string    path of a file to write logs to
   -d, --log-level string   log level (one of: debug, info, warn, error, dpanic, panic, and fatal) (default "info")
 ```